Graduate Diploma in Family Medicine

 Introduction

-The GDFM is a structured 24-months part time training programme for doctors in Singapore.
+The GDFM is a structured 24-months part-time training programme for doctors in Singapore.
 It is jointly organised by the College of Family Physicians Singapore (CFPS) and the Division of Graduate Medical Studies (DGMS), NUS Medicine.

 Aims and Objective

-GDFM aims to provide a comprehensive and structured training programme for doctors working in primary care so that they can practice Family Medicine at an competent level, catering to the healthcare needs of the child, the adolescent, the adult and the elderly.
+GDFM aims to provide a comprehensive and structured training programme for doctors working in primary care so that they can practice Family Medicine at a competent level, catering to the healthcare needs of the child, the adolescent, the adult and the elderly.

 Eligibility